Why the Most Comfortable Bike Saddle Is All About You—Not More Padding

 Why “Softest” Isn’t Always Best

 It’s easy to blame discomfort on a saddle being too hard, but the counterintuitive truth is that excessive softness can lead to more pain.
-As your weight pushes into the foam, your sit bones slip deeper, and sensitive tissue gets squeezed-leading to numbness or chafing.
-That means the true “most comfortable” saddle often has a firm base, a thoughtful shape, and is sized properly for your unique anatomy.
+As your weight pushes into the foam, your sit bones slip deeper, and sensitive tissue gets squeezed—leading to numbness or chafing.
+So the true “most comfortable” saddle often has a firm base, a thoughtful shape, and is sized properly for your unique anatomy.

 Welcome to Custom Fit: Adjustable and 3D-Printed Saddles